-Sell Your Apartment Complex in Houston, TX
+Sell Your Apartment Complex in Dallas and Houston, TX

 Selling an apartment or multi-family complex can be complicated.
-It requires a specialized real estate firm that knows not only the Houston market but also the specific strategy, logistics and dynamics of multi-family commercial real estate deals.
+It requires a specialized real estate firm that knows not only the local market but also the specific strategy, logistics and dynamics of multi-family commercial real estate deals.
 That's where Worldwide Commercial can help.

 - At what price are other apartment complexes in the Houston area and your particular submarket trading?

 - How does your property stack up to the competition regarding rental rates?

 - Is there upside on rental rates with an improvement plan?